sporniket/sporniket-workstation/README.md

 ### What's new in alpha-01

+* an "install all" script.
 * git extras.
-* a first set of supplemental apt repositories
+* a first set of supplemental apt repositories.
 * Initialisation of /var/log subfolder when /var/log is a tmpfs

 ## 2. What should you know before using **Sporniket workstation setup** ?